 With a family history of mental illness, you have a higher risk of developing a mental illness yourself.
 Although there are factors other than genetics, addiction and other mental illnesses tend to run in families.

-You Can't Remember Your Life Without Drugs or Alcohol
+- It’s Hard to Imagine Life Without Drugs or Alcohol

 You can’t remember the last time you were happy with your life or you can’t remember a time before you used drugs or alcohol.
 These are signs that you may be dealing with more than addiction.

-You've Experienced Trauma During Your Lifetime, Recently or in the Past
+- You’ve Experienced Trauma During Your Life

 You’ve experienced a trauma in your life.
 Being part of, or a witness to, a trauma makes you more likely to develop a mental illness.
 Sometimes addiction is used as an attempt to deal with the trauma and related illness.